Baleroy Mansion: Hauntings

-One of the other alleged ghosts is said to be Easby's mother, Henrietta Meade Large Easby (1880-1962), who was described as "prim and reserved, a Victorian lady of few words".
-Psychic Judith Richardson Haimes claimed that she established communication with Easby's mother and some of the other ghosts of Baleroy.
-The ghost of Thomas Jefferson reportedly haunts the dining room, standing beside a tall grandfather clock.
-Most of the furniture in the dining room belonged to General George Meade and were passed down to Easby's mother, including a large dining table.

 Another claimed ghost is an unknown elderly woman that reportedly walks the upstairs hallway with a cane.
 Family members and guests were toyed with by the spirits, and it was never uncommon to hear knocking and unexplained footsteps.
 A respected minister was hit by a flying antique pot that flew like a missile.
 Electrical fields in the house also attract lightning, and the electricity would go off for no reason.
 People, including family members, housekeepers, visitors, and even renovators, claim to have seen these ghosts.
 Others have allegedly seen or heard 1930s phantom cars that drove up the long and narrow driveway into the estate's parking area, but when they went to look there was nothing to see.

 Blue room and the chair of death

 In the infamous blue room of the mansion, a 200-year-old blue chair known as the "chair of death" is said to be cursed.
 It has been said that when someone sits in it, the person dies.
 About four people are said to have died, and Easby then banned people from sitting in the chair.
 The chair was said to be owned by Napoleon.
 It has been said that the chair is haunted by the ghost of Amanda, a red mist that is said to kill people who sit in the chair.
 The chair is said to have been made by an evil warlock in the 18th/19th century.